SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Overloading of callable units is creating multiple callable units with different callable unit signatures.
 Languages I know that support overloading are C#, Java, TS.
 When overloading, each signature generally has its own implementation, exept in TS.
-In TS, function '⟮c1;overloading⟯' exists, but you specify ⟮c2;all possible signatures⟯ ⟮c3;first⟯, and then the ⟮c4;implementation⟯ with a ⟮c5;signature⟯ that is ⟮c6;compatible with all the specified signature⟯ (e.g. using ⟮c7;optional parameters⟯), and not compatible with ⟮c8;non-specified signatures⟯
+In TS, function '⟮c+;overloading⟯' exists, but you specify ⟮c+;all possible signatures⟯ ⟮c+;first⟯, and then the ⟮c+;implementation⟯ with a ⟮c+;signature⟯ that is ⟮c+;compatible with all the specified signature⟯ (e.g. using ⟮c+;optional parameters⟯), and not compatible with ⟮c+;non-specified signatures⟯
 For TS ⟮c+;overloaded⟯ functions, ⟮c+;all but the last⟯ signature(s), which ⟮c+;do(es)n't have any body⟯, is/are called ⟮c+;overload signatures⟯
 For TS ⟮c+;overloaded⟯ functions, ⟮c+;the last⟯ signature(s), which ⟮c+;has the body and thus the implementation⟯, is/are called ⟮c+;the implementation signature⟯
-In TS, in general: prefer ⟮c1;union types⟯ over ⟮c2;overloads⟯ In TS, things that can be overloaded anything that is callable: functions, callable objects, methods (whether in object types, interfaces or classes), constructors/newables.
+In TS, in general: prefer ⟮c+;union types⟯ over ⟮c+;overloads⟯ In TS, things that can be overloaded anything that is callable: functions, callable objects, methods (whether in object types, interfaces or classes), constructors/newables.

 Operator overloading is where different operators have different implementations based on their operands.